Solving Free Fermion Problems on a Quantum Computer: Generalizations

-\sectiontitle{Generalization} The time-evolution framework presented in this paper can be made more general and applied to systems beyond free fermions.
-In a general quantum system described by a Hamiltonian $H$, one can consider a $2^n$-sized set of operators $\{O_j\}$ such that $[H,\, O_k]=\sum^{2^n}_{j=1}h_{jk}O_j$.
-This is sufficient for a matrix $M_{jk}=\mathrm{Tr}\big(\rho O^\dag_j O_k\big)$ to transform as $M\mapsto e^{-iht} M e^{iht}$ under time evolution, allowing treatment as a block-encoding of the type considered above.
+The time-evolution framework presented in this paper can be made more general and applied to systems beyond free fermions.
+In a general quantum system described by a Hamiltonian $H$, one can consider a $N$-sized set of operators $\{O_j\}$ such that $[H,\, O_k]=\sum^{N}_{j=1}h_{jk}O_j$.
+This is sufficient for a matrix $M_{jk}=\mathrm{Tr}\big(\rho O^\dag_j O_k\big)$ to transform as $M\mapsto e^{-iht} M e^{iht}$ under time evolution.
+Further assuming that $h$ is a hermitian matrix, this allows treatment of $M$ as a block-encoding of the type considered in this work.
 Beyond the free-fermionic systems on which we focused in this work, this general framework admits fermionic $H$ which include pairing $(\Delta a_j a_k + h.c.)$ terms.
 In this case the relevant set $\{O_j\}$ would include not just annihilation but also creation operators.
-Another example are systems of free bosons, in which case $\{O_j\}$ should be chosen as bosonic annihilation operators.
+Another example is a system of $2^n$ free bosons with particle conservation, in which case $\{O_j\}$ should be chosen as bosonic annihilation operators.
 Beyond $\mathrm{Tr}\big(\rho O^\dag_j O_k\big)$, one can consider $M_{j_1,..,j_l;k_1,..,k_{l'}}=\mathrm{Tr}\big(\rho O^\dag_{j_1}..O^\dag_{j_l} O_{k_1}..O_{k_{l'}}\big)$, which can be considered as a rectangular matrix acting on $n\cdot \mathrm{max}(l,l')$ qubits, and block-encoded accordingly.
-The time evolution of these objects is defined similarly to that of $M_{jk}$, and therefore can be easily found as a block-encoding, given that of the initial state.
-The flexibility of this general block-encoding framework is similar to the one based on `shadow' states, presented in Ref.\,\cite{GoogleShadow} (see Appendix \ref{sec:alt_encodings} for a discussion of the differences).
+The time evolution of these objects is defined similarly to that of $M_{jk}$, and therefore can be easily found as a block-encoding, given the block-encoding of the initial state.
+The flexibility of this general block-encoding framework is comparable to the one based on `shadow' states, presented in Ref.\,\cite{GoogleShadow} (see Appendix \ref{sec:alt_encodings} for a discussion of the differences).